opengovern/automation/eks/README.md

 ### 8. Configure Kubernetes Ingress with HTTPS

-Set up the Kubernetes Ingress resource to use the ACM certificate for HTTPS.
+Set up the Kubernetes Ingress resource to use the ACM certificate for HTTPS without modifying the YAML file directly.
+Instead, use `kubectl` with a heredoc and environment variables.

 #### **A. Create the Ingress Resource Using Environment Variables**